maxrohleder/CONRAD/src/MR/README.txt

 data structure:

-The file CONRAD.xml is a dump of the framework's configuration.
-For reproduceability purposes.
-The files POLY80.. and POLy120.. contain the samples input data The file MAT.. contains the samples target structured in channels per material
+The files POLY80_XxYxZ.raw and POLY120_XxYxZ.raw contain the samples input data (with dimensions X, Y, Z) The file MAT_XxYxZxC.raw contains the samples target structured in channels per material

 All images are saved in raw 32 bit unsigned integer data type.